-- 1.1.1 The London Borough of Richmond upon Thames (Richmond) is subject to fluvial and tidal flooding from the River Thames.
-The borough is also at risk of flooding from other flood risk sources, including surface water and groundwater. - 1.1.2 The purpose of this flood risk Sequential Test Report is to act as a supporting document to the borough's new draft Local Plan.
-It applies the Sequential Test to the draft Local Plan site allocations to determine their suitability / compatibility for the proposed uses in terms of flood risk.
-The report (and accompanying site assessments) provides spatial planning and site-specific recommendations to support any potential development opportunities, ensuring that planning policy requirements are met. - 1.1.3 The outputs of the Sequential Test Report include a Screening Assessment which identifies which site allocations require a detailed Site Assessment, the Sequential Test and the Exception Test.
+- 1.1.1 The London Borough of Richmond upon Thames (Richmond) is subject to fluvial and tidal flooding from the River Thames, as well as fluvial flooding from tributaries of the River Thames including the River Crane and Beverley Brook.
+The borough is also at risk of flooding from other flood risk sources, including surface water and groundwater. - 1.1.2 The purpose of this flood risk Sequential Test Report is to act as a supporting document to the borough's Local Plan, which is scheduled for adoption winter 2024/2025.
+It applies the Sequential Test to the Publication Local Plan site allocations to determine their suitability / compatibility for the proposed uses in terms of flood risk.
+The report (and accompanying Site Assessments) provides spatial planning and site-specific recommendations to support any potential development opportunities, ensuring that planning policy requirements are met. - 1.1.3 The outputs of the Sequential Test Report include a Screening Assessment which identifies which site allocations require a detailed Site Assessment, the Sequential Test and the Exception Test.
 It also includes details covering each flood source (fluvial, tidal, surface water, sewer, groundwater and artificial sources), planning considerations and potential mitigation measures for each assessed site.